 Considering how easy it is to swap spirits, it’s unclear when the first mezcal-laced mule was served, but this Mezcal Mule was created by Jim Meehan at PDT, the famed New York speakeasy.
 Like many cocktails served at PDT, the recipe includes a few flourishes that take this drink beyond a simple substitution.

 Vodka, ginger beer and lime lead the way, as you’d expect.
-From there, Meehan calls upon passion fruit purée for its unique mix of tart, tropical sweetness and muddled cucumber for a fresh, aromatic accent.
-Cucumber and candied ginger are the garnishes (and potential snacks), while a dusting of chile powder adds a spicy kick with each sip.
+From there, Meehan calls on passion fruit purée for its unique mix of tart, tropical sweetness, and muddled cucumber for a fresh, aromatic accent.
+Cucumber and candied ginger are the garnishes (and potential snacks), while a dusting of chile powder adds a kick to each sip.

-The Mezcal Mule colors outside the classic vodka-based mule’s lines but still offers plenty of familiar flavors for fans of the original to enjoy.
+The Mezcal Mule colors outside the classic vodka-based mule’s lines but still offers plenty of familiar flavors for fans of the original.

 Click Play to See This Mezcal Mule Recipe Come Together